dotnet/csharpstandard/standard/classes.md

 -  A property is accessed through a *simple_name* ([§12.7.3](expressions.md#1273-simple-names)) or a *member_access* ([§12.7.5](expressions.md#1275-member-access)), whereas an indexer element is accessed through an *element_access* ([§12.7.7.3](expressions.md#12773-indexer-access)).
 -  A property can be a static member, whereas an indexer is always an instance member.
 -  A `get` accessor of a property corresponds to a method with no parameters, whereas a `get` accessor of an indexer corresponds to a method with the same formal parameter list as the indexer.
--  A `set` accessor of a property corresponds to a method with a single parameter named value, whereas a `set` accessor of an indexer corresponds to a method with the same formal parameter list as the indexer, plus an additional parameter named value.
+-  A `set` accessor of a property corresponds to a method with a single parameter named `value`, whereas a `set` accessor of an indexer corresponds to a method with the same formal parameter list as the indexer, plus an additional parameter named `value`.
 -  It is a compile-time error for an indexer accessor to declare a local variable or local constant with the same name as an indexer parameter.
 -  In an overriding property declaration, the inherited property is accessed using the syntax `base.P`, where `P` is the property name.
 In an overriding indexer declaration, the inherited indexer is accessed using the syntax `base[E]`, where `E` is a comma-separated list of expressions.
 -  There is no concept of an "automatically implemented indexer".
 It is an error to have a non-abstract, non-external indexer with semicolon accessors.